 A powerful plot

-I became a member of FROGS earlier this year, so I am relatively new.
-I used to do a bit of gardening back home in Bangladesh, 15 years ago, but since coming here I haven’t really had the opportunity, especially because I live in a flat.
+I became a member of FROGS two years ago.
+I used to do a bit of gardening back home in Bangladesh, 16 years ago, but since coming here I haven’t really had the opportunity, especially because I live in a flat.
 I looked into hiring a little plot, but there wasn’t anything around where I live.

 Then I found FROGS.
 I knew some of the other members beforehand, because our children go to the same school.
 They asked me if I wanted to become more involved because I was quite interested and always willing to help.
 They have allowed me to grow anything I want, which has been amazing.
 I have mainly been focused on growing traditional Bengali vegetables that are not available here, such as traditional Bangladeshi spinach and bottle gourd, also known as ‘lau’.
 It’s a vegetable from Bangladesh and India that is similar to marrow.
 The leaves, which we call ‘saag’, are edible as well.